JeanBarbosa27/imersao-imersao-java-marco-2023-alura-languages-api/README.md

 # Languages API

-This repository was created to follow one-week classes on YouTube from [Alura's channel](https://youtube.com/@alura), which were available only online on that week.
-So the purpose was first just follow the classes, to then implement my own ideas to it.
-The project itself is a simple API application which do the CRUD to interact with a list of programming languages, just to show how to do it in Java and MongoDB.
-It was also used in conjunction with another project which creates stickers by a given image, so it can be used to create stickers with the languages logos, its name and raking, for example.
+This repository was created for studying purposes in order to follow a one-week imersive classes managed on YouTube from [Alura's channel on YouTube](https://youtube.com/@alura), which were available only online from March 27th to March 31st in 2023.

+So the purpose was first just follow the classes (which I'll put on a V1.0.0 tag), to then implement my own ideas (which I'll put in a V2.0.0 tag).

+The project itself is a simple CRUD API application which interacts with a list of programming languages, just to show how to do it in Java using Spring Boot and MongoDB.
+It can be also in conjunction with [Alura Sticker Generator](https://github.com/JeanBarbosa27/imersao-java-marco-2023-alura-sticker-generator) which is another project created during the same one-week imersive classes, that creates stickers by a given image, so this API can be used to serve the images to be used in the stickers with the languages logos, its name and raking, for example.

 ## Project dependencies